2439905184/-Hourglass-clone/README.md

 The logo images in `data/template` are licensed under CC-BY-3.0.
 The icon at `data/icon_star.svg` is from the Godot Engine source code, under the MIT license.

+The Hourglass logo (`data/icon.png`) was created by u/BlueCannonBall on reddit.

 ---